Batman: Bad Blood

-Batman: Bad Blood is a 2016 American animated superhero film which is the 24th film of the DC Universe Animated Original Movies and the sixth film in the DC Animated Movie Universe.
+Batman: Bad Blood is a 2016 American animated superhero film which is the 25th film of the DC Universe Animated Original Movies and the sixth film in the DC Animated Movie Universe.
 It serves as a sequel to the 2015 film Batman vs. Robin.
 The film was released on January 20, 2016 for iTunes and the Google Play Store, and on DVD and Blu-ray on February 2.
 While not a direct adaptation of a particular storyline, it derived from Grant Morrison's run on Batman, primarily the Leviathan story arcs.

-Jason O'Mara, Sean Maher, and Stuart Allan reprise their roles from the previous films as Batman, Robin, and Nightwing, with Morena Baccarin returning from Son of Batman as Talia al Ghul, while Yvonne Strahovski joins as Batwoman.
+Jason O'Mara, Sean Maher, and Stuart Allan reprise their roles from the previous films as Batman, Nightwing, and Robin, with Morena Baccarin returning from Son of Batman as Talia al Ghul, while Yvonne Strahovski joins as Batwoman.

 Plot

-Six months after the defeat of the Court of Owls, Batwoman intercepts a crowd of criminals in Gotham City that includes Electrocutioner, Tusk, Firefly, Killer Moth, and others.
+Six months after the defeat of the Court of Owls, Batwoman intercepts a crowd of criminals in Gotham City that includes Electrocutioner, Tusk, Firefly, and Killer Moth.
 When a fight ensues, Batman arrives.
-They are confronted by the apparent leader of the criminals, a masked man calling himself "the Heretic", who reminds Batman of his vision of Damian Wayne as Batman.
-Heretic detonates explosives planted within the facility.
-Batman flings Batwoman to safety and apparently perishes in the explosion.
+They are confronted by the apparent leader of the criminals, a masked man calling himself "Heretic", who reminds Batman of his vision of Damian Wayne as Batman.
+Alongside his subordinate Onyx, Heretic detonates explosives planted within the facility.
+Batman flings Batwoman to safety and apparently dies in the explosion.

 Two weeks later, a concerned Alfred Pennyworth sends a distress signal to Nightwing.
-Meanwhile, at a monastery in the Himalayas, Bruce's twelve-year-old son Damian Wayne watches a news report of Batman's disappearance and sets out to return to Gotham.
-Batwoman's civilian alter-ego Katherine Kane meets with her father Jacob Kane explaining she feels responsible for Batman's apparent death.
-In the past, Katherine was traumatized by an incident in which her sister Elizabeth and mother Gabrielle were abducted, held for ransom, and eventually killed by their captors when her father attempted to rescue them, while she was the sole survivor.
-After her time in the military, she became a promiscuous drunkard who was saved by Batman from street thugs, which motivated her to never need to be saved again, resulting in her becoming Batwoman.
+Meanwhile at a monastery in the Himalayas, Bruce's twelve-year-old son Damian Wayne watches a news report of Batman's disappearance and sets out to return to Gotham.
+Batwoman's civilian alter-ego Katherine Kane meets with her father Colonel Jacob Kane explaining she feels responsible for Batman's apparent death, as his sacrifice reminds her of the childhood trauma she still carries.
+In the past, Katherine, her sister Elizabeth, and her mother Gabrielle were abducted and held for ransom.
+When her father attempted to rescue the three, both Beth and Gabrielle were killed, leaving Kate as the sole survivor.
+Kate later joined the military, but was discharged for unstated reasons.
+After her expulsion, she began frequenting nightclubs and overindulging in promiscuous sex and drugs.
+One night as she left a nightclub in a heavily impaired state, she was attacked, but was saved at the last minute by Batman.
+This experience motivated her to become Batwoman.

 Batman apparently resurfaces and is quickly noticed by Robin and Katherine.
 Both of them intercept Batman and deduce that it is Nightwing wearing an older version of the Batsuit.
 They begin their own investigations into the Heretic, unconvinced that Bruce is truly dead.
 The Heretic and his henchmen attack Wayne Enterprises, forcing Lucius Fox to open the way into the vault by threatening his son Luke.
 Though Nightwing and Damian arrive, they are unable to prevent the Heretic from escaping with Wayne technology, and Lucius is injured.
-Before they leave, the Heretic kills Electrocutioner when the latter is about to kill Robin.
+Before they leave, the Heretic kills Electrocutioner when he is about to kill Robin.